nodejs/quic/doc/api/quic.md

 * Type: {boolean}

-Will be `true` if the socket is not yet bound to the local UDP port.
+Set to `true` if the socket is not yet bound to the local UDP port.

 ### quicsocket.ref()
 <!-- YAML